While they may be in one of the country’s smallest states, online colleges in Delaware have a lot to offer in terms of education.

 Widener University – Wilmington is accredited by the Middle States Commission on Higher Education.

 Wilmington University helps students stay on track to earning a degree with its Guided Pathway program.
 The goal is to get students into their chosen jobs as quickly as possible.
 WilmU offers over 130 online programs.
-Students can earn associate, bachelor’s, or master’s degrees in fields like family science or communication.
+Associate, bachelor’s, and master’s degrees are offered in fields such as family science and communication.